mateuspinto/AgriGEE.lite/README.md

 | mode        | Mode               | Returns the most frequent value                                                                            |
 | pXX         | Percentile XX      | Returns the XX-th percentile (e.g., `p10` for 10th percentile).
 You can pass multiple, e.g., `p10`, `p90`. |

-## Motivations: what an average data scientist - me - thought when I started learning GEE

-My journey with GEE started two and a half years ago.
-GEE is excellent, it allows you to use several different satellite data, but it is very complex to code.
-In addition to using A LOT of boilerplate code, the errors are extremely confusing, since the tool is executed server-side, most likely with a pure functional language (like Haskell).
-During my master's degree, I struggled a lot writing codes for GEE.
-Furthermore, harmonizing all satellites at the same time is difficult.
-Typically, each satellite has a different range of values ​​and cloud masks.
-Tired of having to rewrite similar codes, I decided to create a lib with a simple goal: using satellite data should be as simple as reading a CSV in Pandas, and you shouldn't need to be a Remote Sensing expert to achieve it.
+## Motivation: Simplifying Earth Engine for Everyone

+My journey with Google Earth Engine began two and a half years ago.
+While GEE is an incredibly powerful platform that provides access to petabytes of satellite data, it comes with significant complexity challenges:

+- **Steep Learning Curve**: GEE requires extensive boilerplate code and deep understanding of its functional programming paradigms
+- **Cryptic Error Messages**: Server-side execution often produces confusing errors that are difficult to debug
+- **Harmonization Complexity**: Each satellite has different value ranges, cloud masking approaches, and preprocessing requirements
+- **Inconsistent APIs**: Different sensors require different coding approaches, making it hard to switch between data sources

+During my master's degree, I found myself constantly rewriting similar code patterns for different projects.
+This frustration led to a simple but ambitious goal: **making satellite data as easy to use as reading a CSV with pandas, without requiring users to be remote sensing experts**.

-## Objectives and target audience
+## Objectives and Target Audience

-The main objective of the lib is to be a simple, direct and high-performance way to download satellite data, both for academic and commercial use.
-Did you like it?
-Give it a star.
-Want to contribute?
-Open your Pull Request, I will be happy to include it.
+AgriGEE.lite aims to be a **simple, direct, and high-performance solution** for downloading satellite data, serving both **academic research** and **commercial applications**.
+The library is designed for:

+- **Data Scientists** who need satellite data but don't want to become GEE experts
+- **Agricultural Researchers** studying crop monitoring and vegetation dynamics
+- **Environmental Consultants** requiring rapid access to earth observation data
+- **Students and Educators** learning remote sensing applications
+- **Commercial Users** developing scalable earth observation solutions

+### Contributing

+Found this project helpful? ⭐ **Give it a star!**
+Want to contribute? 🚀 **Open a Pull Request** - we welcome all contributions!

-## Questions possibly asked
+## Frequently Asked Questions

-### But isn't it just a case of using STAC?
-Why pay Google?
+### Why use Google Earth Engine instead of STAC?

-This is a tempting proposition, and it actually makes sense for large scale projects.
-However, processing satellite data locally can easily escalate to hell, especially for countries with huge agricultural areas like Australia, the United States or Brazil.
-So, you have to do the math to figure out whether it is cheaper or not to use GEE than to have your own processing infrastructure than STAC.
-However, GEE is completely free for students and non-commercial projects.
+While STAC (SpatioTemporal Asset Catalog) is an excellent approach that makes sense for large-scale infrastructure projects, processing satellite data locally can quickly become overwhelming, especially for regions with vast agricultural areas like Australia, the United States, or Brazil.

-### "Hello, I am a Remote Sensing expert, and I believe that the term satellite is not the most appropriate, radars do not have bands and.... "

-Yes, I was told that.
-The use of the term "satellite" instead of sensor, data source or something else is intended to simplify things, even though it is not the most correct term.
-Note that even Mapbiomas, a WONDERFUL project that is made using models and AMAZING PEOPLE (❤️) is called a satellite, and is treated exactly the same as Sentinel 2 or any Landsat.
-The same goes for the idea of ​​"bands" in a radar like Sentinel 1.
-The more standardized it is, the easier it is to keep the library code working.
-However, note that your help to the project is VERY WELCOME.

-### The library mascot is cute!
-Did you make it?

-Absolutely not, I'm terrible at drawings and anything.
-I made it using GPT4, and all the rights belong to God knows who.
-The base art is from the Odd-Eyes Venom Dragon card from the Yu-Gi-Oh card game.
-The inspiration has nothing to do with venom, but rather because it is a plant dragon (agriculture), it is a fusion card (multimodal data) and it has odd-eyes (like satellites, seeing the world through different eyes).
-If you're a cartoonist and want to design a new mascot, I'd be more than happy to make it official.
+Key considerations:
+- **Infrastructure Costs**: Building and maintaining your own processing infrastructure vs. GEE usage costs
+- **Processing Complexity**: GEE handles complex atmospheric corrections, cloud masking, and data harmonization automatically
+- **Scalability**: GEE's planetary-scale computing capabilities vs. local processing limitations
+- **Free Tier**: GEE is completely free for academic research and non-commercial projects

+The choice depends on your specific use case, scale, and budget requirements.

+### About Terminology: "Satellites" vs. "Sensors"

+Remote sensing experts often note that terms like "satellite" for radar data or "bands" for SAR aren't technically precise.
+However, we've chosen standardized terminology to:

+- **Simplify the API**: Consistent naming across all data sources reduces cognitive load
+- **Improve Accessibility**: Non-experts can work with different sensors using the same patterns
+- **Maintain Code Consistency**: Unified interfaces make the library easier to maintain and extend

+Even excellent projects like MapBiomas (which uses models and algorithms) are treated as "satellites" in our framework.
+We welcome technical accuracy improvements, but prioritize usability and consistency. **Your contributions to improve both aspects are very welcome!**

+### About Our Mascot

+The AgriGEE.lite mascot was created using AI tools, with artwork inspired by the "Odd-Eyes Venom Dragon" from Yu-Gi-Oh.
+The symbolism represents:

+- 🌱 **Plant Dragon**: Agricultural focus
+- 🔀 **Fusion Card**: Multimodal data integration
+- 👀 **Odd-Eyes**: Multiple satellite perspectives on Earth

+If you're an artist interested in creating a new mascot design, we'd love to make it official!

 ## Known Bugs

 - QuadTree clustering functions produce absurd results when there are very uneven geographic density distributions, for example, thousands of points in one country and a few dozen in another.
 Some prior geospatial partitioning is recommended.

-## TO-DO
+## Development Roadmap

-- [x] Add Sentinel 2 as a satellite;
-- [x] Add Landsats 5, 7, 8, 9 as a satellite;
-- [x] Add Sentinel 1 GRD as a satellite;
-- [x] Add Mapbiomas Brazil as a satellite (data source);
+### ✅ Completed Features
+- [x] **Optical Satellites**: Sentinel-2, Landsat 5/7/8/9 support
+- [x] **Radar Sensors**: Sentinel-1 GRD, ALOS-2 PALSAR-2
-- [x] Add MODIS Terra/Acqua;
+- [x] **Derived Products**: MapBiomas Brazil, MODIS Terra/Aqua
-- [x] Add Satellite Image Time Series Aggregations online download;
-- [x] Add Satellite Image Time Series Aggregations task download;
+- [x] **Time Series**: Satellite Image Time Series (SITS) with aggregations
-- [x] Add Images online download/visualization with matplotlib;
+- [x] **Downloads**: Online and task-based download methods with **aria2 integration**
-- [x] Add single/multiple SITS visualization
+- [x] **Visualizations**: matplotlib-based plotting for images and time series
-- [x] Add smart_open[gcs] for autorecovery SITS from GCS;
+- [x] **Cloud Recovery**: smart_open[gcs] integration for automatic data recovery
-- [x] Add ALOS-2 PALSAR-2 radar;
-- [ ] Add Images online visualization with plotly;
-- [ ] Make cloud mask removable;
+- [x] **Advanced Processing**: Configurable cloud masking, Landsat pan-sharpening

+### 🚧 In Development
-- [ ] Add all other Mapbiomas;
+- [ ] **Enhanced Visualizations**: plotly-based interactive plotting
-- [ ] Add Sentinel 1 ARD;
+- [ ] **Expanded Coverage**: All MapBiomas collections (Amazon, Cerrado, etc.)
-- [ ] Add Sentinel 3;
+- [ ] **Advanced Radar**: Sentinel-1 ARD (Analysis Ready Data)
-- [ ] Add jurassic Landsats (1-4);
+- [ ] **Ocean Monitoring**: Sentinel-3 OLCI/SLSTR sensors
-- [ ] Add Landsat Pansharpening for image download;
+- [ ] **Historical Data**: Landsat 1-4 for long-term analysis